These instructions will explain how to install Pi-hole on a Raspberry Pi.

 10. If you selected yes above, you’ll be asked to determine the privacy of DNS requests.
 Select the option you’d like, then press Continue.

-11. Pi-hole will now install!
+11. The install process will now start!
 Give it a few minutes to ensure that it’s fully configured.
 When it’s complete, you’ll receive a confirmation page where you can select OK to proceed.
 Please note the password given so that you can log in to the web interface!

-1. Connect to the admin Pi-hole webpage at one of the addresses below:
+1. Connect to the admin webpage at one of the addresses below:

 http://pi.hole/admin